Skip to main content

 The registration of property purchase (Vormerkung) under Article 7:3(1) of the Dutch Civil Code (DCC) does not prevent subsequent attachment.
 However, if delivered within six months, the property cannot be expropriated.
 Post-delivery attachments affect the notary-held portion of the purchase price, subject to the six-month delivery period (Article 7:3(4), DCC).

-Appeals play a crucial role during the attachment process within a Dutch legal framework.
+Appeals play an important role during the attachment process within a Dutch legal framework.
 When a respondent debtor disagrees with an attachment order, they have the option to initiate summary proceedings directed at removing the attachment, either partially or entirely.
 These proceedings can be conducted on short notice, allowing for a swift resolution of disputes.

 In cases of extreme urgency, Article 705 of the Dutch Code of Civil Procedure (DCCP) permits immediate lodging of summary proceedings following the asset attachment.
 The relief judge evaluates the merits of the underlying claim and the necessity of the attachment.
 If deemed unwarranted, the judge may order the attachment's removal, with a written decision typically rendered within days or weeks.